Skip to content

 Not yet.
 EasyCast lets you edit the transcript text (saves edits, displays the corrected transcript) but the underlying audio stays as-recorded.
 Real audio splicing from transcript edits is on the roadmap; we return 501 for that endpoint today rather than fake it.
 If transcript-driven editing is your main workflow, stay on Descript.

 The ElevenLabs SDK is wired in our codebase, but voice cloning is disabled in the UI until we have proper cost tracking and quota enforcement built.
 We’d rather ship nothing than ship a feature that surprises you on the bill.
-If voice cloning is part of your weekly workflow, Descript’s Overdub is the right tool today.
+If voice cloning is part of your weekly workflow, Descript’s custom voice clones are the right tool today.

 Can I import a Descript-edited file into EasyCast?